chaxiu/KotlinJetpackInAction/README.md

 ## Why this project?

-- I made this project as simple as possible, so that we can focus on how to using Kotlin and Jetpack.
+- I made this project as simple as possible, so that we can focus on how to using Kotlin and Jetpack rather than understanding business logic.
 - We will rewrite it from "Java + MVC" to "Kotlin + Coroutines + Jetpack + Clean MVVM", line by line, commit by commit.

 ## How to use this project?